Foreign Language Requirements for College: What You Need to Know

 For many colleges, there’s an expectation for students to have taken a minimum number of foreign language classes in high school to be eligible for admission.
 This is often at least two years of study in the same language.

 Competitive colleges sometimes have higher expectations.
-Hools W., a parent in the group, points out that, “It really depends on the college.”
+Hools W., a parent in the group, points out, “It really depends on the college.”
 Some institutions might expect just two years of high school language studies, while others could mandate more.
 Hools further notes, “Most will waive a foreign language requirement if the student completed four years [of foreign language classes] in high school.”
 But, as with many things in the realm of higher education, there are no guarantees.

-Some competitive colleges recommend, and a few require, applicants have more than two years of a foreign language in high school.
+Some competitive colleges recommend, and a few require, applicants to have more than two years of a foreign language in high school.
 Below is a sampling of colleges and their foreign language requirement for admissions.
 It’s important to check the requirements for each school your student is considering applying to.

 CollegeYears of Foreign Language RequiredYears of Foreign Language Recommended